hatya-mouse/kasl-book/src/introduction.md

 ## Example of KASL

-For those who want to grasp the syntax, here's an example of KASL code.
+For those who want to grasp the syntax, here's an example of KASL code, which includes various features of the language.
+The syntax of the KASL language can be found at [Syntax](./syntax/index.md).
+For the detailed explanation of every statements, please refer to the [Statements](./stmts/index.md).

 ```kasl
 // Import the std library.